-In version 3.x, the compiler by default conforms to the C99 standard (ISO/IEC 9899:1999 including technical corrigendum No.3), hereafter referred to as Standard C in this guide.
+In version 4.x, the compiler by default conforms to the C99 standard (ISO/IEC 9899:1999 including technical corrigendum No.3), hereafter referred to as Standard C in this guide.
 Optionally, you can make the compiler conform to the C89 standard instead (ISO 9899:1990 including all technical corrigenda and addenda).
 In C89 mode, you cannot use any C99 language features or any C99 library symbols.

-In version 2.x, the compiler by default conforms to the C89 standard.
+In version 3.x, the compiler by default conforms to the C89 standard.
 Optionally, you can use some C99 features.
-In version 3.x, C99 is the default standard.

-To migrate to version 3.x, you must consider:
+To migrate to version 4.x, you must consider:

-- · Options for language support
+- Options for language support

-- · Options for language conformance
+- Options for language conformance

 - Obsolete C89 features in your source code.